Bus 44: Production

 Bus 44 was director Dayyang Eng's first professional short film.
 It was shot on 35mm film stock with a small cast and crew on the outskirts of Beijing in 2001.

 Commenting on the film, the director stated, "I have always been interested in social psychology and wanted to do a film about how people react under certain stressful circumstances.
 The story attracts me not only because it has an interesting plot with a twist, but mostly because the underlying theme is even more haunting than the events that take place.
 I intentionally made this film with a certain ambiguity of time and place -- this story could have taken place anywhere in the world.
 Making films about people and human nature attracts me because I feel that people around the world have much more in common than they do differences.
 "Bus 44" carries a universal theme that travels across all boundaries and societies, trespassing the dark side and bright side of human behavior."

 Reception and legacy

 Bus 44 The film was covered extensively in the Chinese media and was critically acclaimed in Asia, United States and Europe gaining TV and theatrical distribution in territories worldwide.
 The film won awards at Venice Film Festival, Sundance Film Festival, and was invited to Cannes Film Festival the first time a Chinese-language short film won in all three festivals' history.

 Bus 44 has been viewed by millions of people around the world on TV, in theaters, and online.
-In China and Korea, the film has been widely available online since its debut, and on YouTube alone, the film has garnered almost 5 millions views.
+In China and Korea, the film has been widely available online since its debut, and on YouTube alone, the film has garnered over 5 million views.